aislinn.jpg

 8. This paper develops new tools for modeling and measuring direct and systemic forms of discrimination.
 We show how systemic discrimination arises from direct discrimination in other decisions, which then generates disparities in the signaling technology or skill accumulation.
 Importantly, standard tools for measuring direct discrimination such as audit and correspondence studies cannot detect systemic discrimination.
 We propose two ways to measure such systemic discrimination: by decomposing total discrimination into direct and systemic components, and via a new experimental design that we refer to as an iterated audit.
 Finally, we illustrate these tools empirically and document sizeable systemic discrimination.
 These findings illustrate how discrimination in one domain can drive persistent disparities through systemic channels even when the direct discrimination is eliminated.

-NEW VERSION DEC 2023: [link to working paper]
+[link to working paper]

 Moral Hazard